bulaimaslo/solidity-ex/README.md

 # SafeTrade
-SafeTrade is a smart contract allowing users to secure the selling transaction of a physical object in exchange of Eth or any  ERC-20 token.
+SafeTrade is a smart contract allowing users to secure the selling transaction of a physical object in exchange for Eth or any  ERC-20 token.

 ## Process of the transaction
 1. Arbitrator deploys the contract and specifies trade details